jtheisen/sqlizer/readme.md

   when the structure of the Lonq query is still recognizable in the resulting SQL.

 I've written the beginning of a query builder that could be used as research for a something more serious in the future.
+It's not usable yet in any way, but I think I got most of the tricky stuff working to prove that the type inferrence and runtime query building really works the way as I describe in this post.
+This way I'd like to call LONQ (language on-boarded query) to have a name for it that isn't again LINQ, which would be confusing in the context of this post.

 # Queries in JavaScript and TypeScript

 ## Fluent expressions

 "Fluent" is a popular API paradigm often used for set comprehensions, among other things.
-Underscore/Lodash uses it, so it's what people expect.
+[Underscore](http://underscorejs.org/)/[Lodash](https://lodash.com/) uses it, so JavaScript folk are used to it as much as anyone.

     const newSet = someSet
         .where(p => p.age.gt(18))